Part 1

 It is important to recognize that total portfolio analysis extends beyond returns-based factor analysis.
 For portfolios comprising both private and public assets, managing liquidity is crucial, particularly as private asset funds call committed capital.
 In such scenarios, technology can facilitate liquidity modeling of the total portfolio.

-Venn by Two Sigma offers Total Portfolio Asset Growth Simulation within its Private Asset Lab.
-This tool integrates techniques like cash flow modeling, Monte Carlo simulations, and adjustable inputs such as cash flow parameters or CMA-based forecasts.
+For example, Venn offers Total Portfolio Asset Growth Simulation within its Private Asset Lab.
+This tool integrates techniques such as cash flow modeling, Monte Carlo simulations, and adjustable inputs such as cash flow parameters or CMA-based forecasts.
 These methods help investors to estimate the probability of funding failure up to 30 years into the future, providing insights into risks across various scenarios.
 In Exhibit 5, we show an example of this type of liquidity modeling at the total portfolio level.

 Exhibit 5: Total Portfolio Asset Growth Simulation and Measuring the Probability of Funding Failure

-For those interested in a deeper exploration of incorporating private assets into a total portfolio, we recommend reviewing our guide on Understanding Private Assets.
+For a deeper exploration into incorporating private assets into a total portfolio, we recommend reviewing our guide on Understanding Private Assets.
 You can also view our webinar on managing total portfolio liquidity.

 Part 8